MugenMvvmToolkit/MugenMvvmToolkit/README.md

 #Features:
 The MVVM framework includes the following features that differs this project from other frameworks:
  - Deep integration with each platform.
- - Supports save/restore state for mobile platforms.
+ - Supports state preservation and restoration for mobile platforms.
  - Full Fragment support for Android, you do not need to worry about activity, fragments, sub-fragments or their state all this makes the framework.
  - Solves the nested user controls problem in MVVM, all view models are dynamically created by you, using the `GetViewModel` and `GetViewModel<TViewModel>` methods and you do not need to use the `ViewModelLocator`.
  - Supports all kinds of navigation like modal window, page navigation, tab navigation, back stack fragment navigation for android.
 You can also easily add a new kind of navigation.